awjchen/SonoCleaner/doc/usersGuide.md

 (1) a height below which a discontinuity should not be considered a level-shift, which we call the 'level-shift threshold', and (2) the maximum difference between two adjacent distance measurements that can be considered to be due purely to random noise, which we call the 'noise threshold'.
-We require that the level-shift threshold be larger than the noise threshold.

 Given these parameters, the first step of the labelling procedure finds all of the points of the trace with curvature above a certain threshold.
-More precisely, the program finds points where the difference in heights between the two slopes adjacent to the point exceeds a threshold equal to the level-shift threshold minus the noise threshold.
+More precisely, the program finds points where the difference in heights between its two adjacent slopes exceeds a threshold equal to the level-shift threshold minus the noise threshold.
 The purpose of the subtraction of the noise threshold is to account for random noise, since random noise may artificially shrink a level-shift.
+However, the subtraction also requires that level-shift threshold be at least _three times_ as large as the noise threshold to guarantee that smaller level-shifts (near the level-shift threshold) are not overlooked.

-Effectively, the noise threshold defines our tolerance, not only for random noise, but for any sources of variation in the data.
+Effectively, the noise threshold defines our tolerance, not only for random noise, but for any sources of variation in the distance trace.
 So even for traces with very little random noise, the noise threshold may be inadequate if set too much lower than the default because of other variability associated with level-shifts, such as the possibility that a level-shifted portion of a distance trace may not precisely mirror the "true" distance.